maxlanceund/equal-system/papers/uncertainty-subsumption-en.md

 (Equation 4)

 That is, the signal returns to zero at the boundary.
 But before returning to zero, signal density undergoes a sharp increase—this is the dynamic process that certainty must pass through before being returned at the boundary.
 Not because it is "struggling," but because it must complete its return within a finite window.
-(For detailed derivation, see Boundary Acceleration, Section III.)
+(For detailed derivation, see *Boundary Acceleration*, Section III.)

 ---